21 Brilliant Facts about Barack Obama

 Obama is the first US President to have been born off the mainland of the country, though still technically within the states.

-The ex-President is thought to be an avid chili chef, citing it as one of his favourite dishes.
+The ex-President is thought to be an avid chili chef, citing it as one of his favorite dishes.

 Obama became President of the US in November 2008, claiming 66.7 million votes from the public, and 365 votes via electoral college.